MrScislowski/ProgrammingPortfolio/Resume_DataScience.md

 - Collected data and performed analysis on academic performance, attendance data, and remote learning engagement patterns
 - Scraped and categorized content from a variety of sources (including College Board, Khan Academy) to streamline accessibility
 - Developed a full stack web app for use by teachers and students to facilitate equitable access to classroom assistance

+## Technical Projects

+### HWData (SQL, R w/ tidyverse), 2019

+Kept math class grades in SQLite database, and used R markdown files to:

+- make a graphical summary of each student's performance over the semester to look for notable improvements / performance decreases
+- determine the correlation between quiz scores, homework completion, and test scores
+- determine the days of the week students are missing assignments most, and student responses to missing class (e.g. on cloud learning platform)

+### APCalculusResourceOrganizer, 2019

+Gathered data with manual screenshot of past AP tests, scraping Khan Academy exercises, and scraping AP classroom website.
+Using this:

+- analyzed which topics were tested most in recent AP tests, and kept track of how much practice on each topic I had assigned
+- generated large question bank html document that allowed quick and easy access to all the available content, and to track what I had used already
+- generated individualized student study plans and class summary data using AP Practic exam performance data

+### InfiniteCampus, 2020

+School was implementing experimental policy of "flex days" where students could choose which classes to visit and scan their student ID barcode to log attendance.
+However, attendance data was hard to access through student information system (SIS).
+I used R to analyze all of the attendance data and:

+- proposed changes to real-time scanning interface
+- generated graphical display for each students flex day behavior that was more user friendly than provided by SIS

+### Video Administration, 2021

+## Professional Development

+Helsinki Full Stack